Dictionary » Negative Words » Indolent – Meaning, Definition, Synonyms and Antonyms

 4. How is ‘indolent’ used in everyday language?

-It’s used to describe someone’s unwillingness to act or take initiative.
+It’s used to describe someone’s unwillingness to act, take initiative, or exert effort, especially when expectations require follow-through.

 5. Can ‘indolent’ describe a mood or state?

-Yes, it can describe a temporary mood of laziness or apathy.
+Yes, it can describe a temporary mood of low energy or apathy.
+If you’re describing lack of interest specifically, you may also want to compare it with indifferent.